-Members of the Provost’s Council on Engagement gather for a group photo.
+Members of the Provost’s Council for Engagement gather for a group photo.

 What is engaged scholarship?
 How does it impact teaching, learning and service at Colorado State University?
 Those are just two of the questions that a newly formed faculty-led initiative will be tackling.